 Listen below to part one of a two-part podcast, entitled ‘Writ in Water’ handily enough, presented by James Kidd of the Keats-Shelley Podcast.
 This episode was recorded in 2014 during a visit to John Keats’ grave in the Non-Catholic Cemetery.
 Listen to part two at the Keats-Shelley Podcast website.

 Listen to a Keats-Shelley Podcast that marked the bicenteanary of John Keats’ arrival in Italy on 31st October 1820 - which also happened to be his 25th birthday.
-The episode is a trailer for forthcoming series about Keats’ dying year.
+We address the question: what does Keats’ death in Italy mean to us 200 years later?

 There are two useful writing guides on the Keats-Shelley Blog.
 We will add more over the coming weeks.